-Youth Produced Sexual Imagery (YPSI) refers to the sharing of naked or 'nude' pictures or video through mobile phones and the internet.
+Youth Produced Sexual Imagery (YPSI) or sexting often refers to the sharing of naked or 'nude' pictures or video through mobile phones and the internet.
 It also includes underwear shots and sexual poses.
 This is also often called 'Sexting' which might also include explicit text messaging.